Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Further Questions

 Another question is which terminal configuration are we most likely to get if we fire randomly.
 In the case $n=3$, we know that we will fire 6 moves, in which 4 are endgame moves.
 We already know that endgame moves do not affect the terminal configuration, so the terminal configuration is actually determined by the first 2 moves at the root.
 There are $\binom{7}{3}\binom{5}{3}=350$ possible ways we can fire the first 2 moves.
 We found that, with $\{a,b,c\}$ being the chips in Figure \ref{Figure 12}, the permutation $(a,b,c)=(3,4,5)$ occurs 216 times, $(3,5,4)$ and $(4,3,5)$ both occur 54 times, $(5,3,4)$ and $(4,5,3)$ both occur 12 times, and $(5,4,3)$ only occur twice.
 Specifically, to get the $(5,4,3)$ configuration, in the first 2 moves, we have to fire the chips in triplets as $\{1,2,3\}$ and $\{5,6,7\}$.
 To get the $(5,3,4)$ configuration, we can either fire the triplet $\{5,6,7\}$ then any triplet except $\{1,2,3\}$, or we can first fire any triplet among the chips $1,2,3,4$ except $\{1,2,3\}$ then fire $\{5,6,7\}$, which gives $12$ ways in total.
 The analogous argument applies for the the $(4,5,3)$ configuration, which also gives $12$ ways in total.
 To get the $(3,5,4)$ configuration, we have to fire $\{x,y,4\}$ where $x,y,<4$ and not fire $\{1,2,3\}$ or $\{5,6,7\}$, it can be checked that there are $54$ ways in total.
 Similarly, there are $54$ ways to get the $(4,3,5)$ configuration.
 Finally, every other way will give the $(3,4,5)$ configuration; thus, the most likely terminal configuration is the one in Figure \ref{Figure 14}.

 \justify In the $n=4$ case, it takes $23$ firing moves (see Corollary \ref{cor:num-fire}) to get from the initial configuration to a terminal configuration.
 In light of Corollary \ref{cor:endgame-fire}, $11$ of these moves take place in the endgame and do not affect the resulting terminal configuration.
-Using computer simulation, we also found that the most likely terminal configuration when $n=4$ is the one in Figure \ref{Figure 15} with a possibility of roughly $3.845\%$.
+Using the aforementioned python code from Patrick Liscio for the $n=4$ case, the most likely terminal configuration is the one in Figure \ref{Figure 15} with a frequency of approximately $3.846\%$.
 When $n\geq5$, however, the number of possible terminal configurations grows so fast that we could not get reliable data to estimate relative frequencies of different terminal configurations.
-Using the aforementioned python code from Patrick Liscio for the $n=4$ case, the most likely terminal configuration was indeed as expected with a frequency of approximately $3.846\%$.
-Liscio's code also confirmed that the min and max bounds for chip labels at different nodes, as observed in the data in the Appendix, are tight.
-In particular, even in the $n=4$ case, there are restrictions on the possible terminal configurations (i.e. on the values of $x_1$, $x_2$, $\dots$, $x_{11}$) beyond the fifteen inequalities mentioned above due to Lemmas \ref{lemma:type1} and \ref{lemma:type2}.
+Liscio's code also gave the min and max bounds for chip labels at different nodes, as shown in the data in the Appendix.
+In particular, even in the $n=4$ case, there are restrictions on the possible terminal configurations (i.e. on the values of $x_1$, $x_2$, $\dots$, $x_{11}$) beyond the fifteen inequalities mentioned above due to Propositions \ref{lemma:type1} and \ref{lemma:type2}.
 This continues to be an interesting area for future work.

 It is noticeable that in both cases, the most likely terminal configuration is a binary search tree.
 Recall from section \ref{sec:counterex} that a \textbf{binary search tree} is a binary tree in which for every node, its chip is larger than \textit{all} chips in its left subtree, and is smaller than \textit{all} chips in its right subtree.
 For a full binary tree on $n$ levels using the labels $1,2,\dots, 2^n-1$, there is a unique such binary search tree.
 We thus make the following conjecture.